The SIRIUS commandline tool can be called via the “binary/startscript” by simply running the command in your commandline:

 network that may decrease performance:

-tool you can search for molecular structures with CSI:FingerID.
+tool we can search with CSI:FingerID for molecular structures in a structure database.

 tool first.
 You might also